A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: The Flexible Job Shop Scheduling Problem

-In the context of FJSSPs, many objective functions are conceivable, the optimization of which determines the final production plan.
-The performance criteria include minimizing the makespan, minimizing tardiness or maximizing resource utilization, to name but a few.
-While the makespan, i.e. the total time required for the execution of all jobs of a problem instance, is one of the most important objective functions in literature and it can be used as an illustrative example in the remainder of this paper, the objective function is to be represented as generally as possible.
-This allows the subsequent inclusion of various optimization objectives both in the problem modeling and in the performance analysis within the proposed benchmarking environment.
-Since every maximization task can be formulated equivalently as a minimization problem, w.l.o.g. it can be assumed that a given cost function is to be minimized in full satisfaction of the production constraints of the FJSSP formulated above.
+Diverse objective functions are conceivable for the FJSSP, the optimization of which affects the final production plan.
+These include minimizing queue times, maximizing throughput, minimizing tardiness, or maximizing resource utilization, to name but a few~\cite{dauzere-peres_flexible_2024}.
+One of the most important objective functions across literature is the makespan, i.e. the total time required for the execution of all jobs of a problem instance.
+Hence, the makespan will be used as the default objective of the proposed FJSSP benchmarking environment in this work.
+However, it is intended to represent the objective function as general as possible (both in the problem modeling and in the performance analysis) to allow for the potential inclusion of other optimization objectives.